Alex-Angelico/djangox-template/lab-README.md

 ## Description

-Create a full CRUD django project using DjangoX
+Create a full CRUD django project with a custom user using DjangoX.

 ----